rweigel/phys513/hw.md

 **Answer**

-If one considers the sheets to be composed straight wires, then one can argue that any field must be in the $x$ direction - at any point in space, there are two wires whose field sums to horizontal (use the Biot-Savart result that for an infinite wire, the field is tangent to a circle centered on the wire; make sure that you can draw a diagram that justifies this claim).
+If one considers the sheets to be composed straight wires, then one can argue that any field must be in the $x$ direction - at any point in space, there are two wires whose field sums to horizontal, and an infinite uniform sheet can be created by placing two such wires at a time on the sheet (to see this, use the Biot-Savart result for an infinite wire, the field is tangent to a circle centered on the wire; make sure that you can draw a diagram that justifies this paragraph).

 As a result, $\mathbf{B}(x,y,z) = B_x(x,y,z)\xhat$.
 If the system is infinite in the $x$ and $z$ directions, there can be no dependence on these coordinates, so $\mathbf{B}(x,y,z) = B_x(y)\xhat$.